• Crumbs

 <div class="callout">

-<div class="callout-header"><span>⚠️</span>Callout with Icon</div>
+<div class="callout-header"><span>⚠️</span>Callout with Emoji</div>

-<div class="callout-body">This callout includes an icon.</div>
+<div class="callout-body">This callout uses an emoji instead of an icon.</div>

 </div>